Most Gummy Bears Aren’t Even Vegetarian

 - I tried these and I like the flavors.

-- Company has several other vegan products including gummy sharks and alligators and a vegan website section.
+- Company has several other vegan products including gummy sharks, witches and elephants, and a vegan website section.

 - Unclear who makes these.